andiandi13/DBZ-Recut-subsync/README.md

 ## Requirements

-1. **Install [Python 3](https://www.python.org/downloads/) and check the "Add Python.exe to PATH.** box when installing (if you installed it without checking this box, either look on the internet how to add it to windows PATH manually, or reinstall it)
+1. **Install [Python 3](https://www.python.org/downloads/) and check the "Add Python.exe to PATH."** box when installing (if you installed it without checking this box, either look on the internet how to add it to windows PATH manually, or reinstall it)
 2. Then, install `ass` python module (only required to merge subtitles at the end) with this command through Windows cmd.exe or Powershell - not inside Python shell:
 ### `pip install ass`